cslfiu/IoTCryptojacking/README.md

 This repository contains the code and dataset used on the academic paper, "A Lightweight IoT Cryptojacking Detection Mechanism in Heterogeneous Smart Home Networks".

 ## 1. Data
 We collected the network ingoing and outgong network traffic from each device.
-Particularly, each dataset consists of the following six columns: Timestamp, Source IP, Destination IP, Source MAC, Destination MAC, and Packet Lenght.
+Particularly, each dataset consists of the following six columns: Timestamp, Source IP, Destination IP, Source MAC, Destination MAC, and Packet Length.

 ### Malicious Dataset